 My favorite!!
 The spices used to take up an entire lazy susan, but once we got rid of the majority of them since they were expired, it left us with a lot less.
 Now by having them in a drawer, I can actually pull them out and see which spices I have so I can use them regularly.

-Organizing Tip: Put your spices in a drawer, flat down, so you can actually see them.
+Organizing Tip: Put your spices in a drawer, face up, so you can actually see them.

 And here are the boys’ drawers, one for snacks and their food and the other for cups, bottles, and plates.